9 tips for going digital in home decoration and home textiles

 - Study your options at online marketplaces such as MOM and Nextrade.
 For example, you could opt for MOM’s cheapest ‘essential’ package to start with.

 - Search for online marketplaces that facilitate trade in other markets as well, such as your own region.
-For example, India’s IHGF now hosts online booths aimed at regional and overseas buyers.

 - When selecting an online marketplace, make sure that it caters to your preferred buyer type.
 If you produce large volumes, it does not make sense to use a marketplace that targets small retailers.
 Platforms such as MOM and Nextrade mainly focus on retailers (including sole traders) and the project market as buyers, so they are not suitable for container business.

 - Use high-quality product images to showcase your products online, both on your own website and on digital marketplaces.
 See for example Conzoom Solutions’ guide to product photography to learn more.